 Supporting your immune system

 Your immune system is a collection of body structures, organs and cells.
-Between them, they help protect you from infections, and if you do catch one, they work together to help you to fight it off.
+Between them these components of the immune system help protect you from infections like common colds.
+If you do catch a cold, they also work together to help you to fight it off.

 One way to think of your immune system is as a series of defences, with each layer being more specific in its action than the one before.
 Three of its most important components include:

 The first layer of immune defence is the outer surface of the body, including structures like the skin, mucous membranes in your nose, throat and sinuses, and the cilia, which are the very fine hairs that line the nose.

 These surfaces all act as physical barriers aimed at helping to prevent infectious organisms from entering the body, so they’re often referred to as our first line of defence.